 - Deputy Provost (pdf)

-- Senior Vice Provost for Research and Vice President for Technology Transfer, Intellectual Property, and Research Policy (pdf)
+- Vice Provost for Research and Vice President for Technology Transfer, Intellectual Property, and Research Policy (pdf)

 - Vice Provost (pdf)